weareplanet/commercetools-planet-integration/README.md

 Every file in `app/domain/environment-agnostic-handlers/per-operation-handlers` implements one specific business operation (one use case of the connector).

-`app/domain/environment-agnostic-handlers/multipurpose-handler.ts` combines all use cases into a single function - and thus provides a universal handler for all possible cases.
+`app/domain/environment-agnostic-handlers/all-operations-handler.ts` **combines all use cases into a single function** - and thus provides a universal handler for all possible cases.
 For the start (at least for MVP), only this single function is actually exported (accessible for the outer consumption).
 > This approach allows to drastically simplify the deployment (only one function should be deployed for everything).
 Pay attention - if you need a separate scaling for different use cases - you can just deploy the same function into different AWS Lambdas etc. (with some codebase overhead, but still with a simplified deployment scenario).